 All setline or skate marker buoys carried on board or used by any U.S. vessel for halibut fishing must be marked with either the vessel’s state license number or registration number.
 The markings must be in legible characters at least 4 inches high and one-half inch wide in a contrasting color visible above the water.

+Fishermen, scientists, and policy makers have worked hard to prevent inadvertent death of migratory seabirds.
 In addition to the rules and regulations above, groundfish long-line vessels are now required to deploy seabird avoidance gear when fishing for Pacific halibut.
 This regulation only applies to vessels landing groundfish along with halibut.
 Streamer lines are the most common form of seabird avoidance gear and are used to prevent bird attacks on baited hooks.

 Properly Releasing Halibut